Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes

-\begin{remark} One can see that the same lengths in Corollary \ref{co3.1} of quantum MDS codes had been constructed in Theorem 5 of \cite{GLL21}.
-Compared with it, the EAQMDS codes in our paper have much larger minimum distance than the quantum MDS codes of the same lengths(see table \ref{tab3}).
+\begin{remark} Quantum MDS codes of the length in Corollary \ref{co3.1} had been constructed in Theorem 5 of \cite{GLL21}.
+Compared with it, the minimum distance of our EAQMDS code is much larger than that of the quantum MDS code of the same length in \cite{GLL21}(see Table \ref{tab3}).

 \end{remark}